jakejonggubaek/travel-survey-app/README.md

 <br/>

 <h2>Purpose</h2>
-This application will provide a survey about user's travel style & preference.
+This application will provide a survey to collect data about user's travel style & preference.
 The answers will be stored in data base so travel agent can target the right customers.
 <br/>

 <h2>Key feature</h2>